A zero-one law for random walks in random environments on $\mathbb{Z}^2$ with bounded jumps: Random Walks in Dirichlet Environments

 \subsection{Further remarks}

-We have thus generalized to RWDE with bounded jumps the complete characterization of $\Pa_{\G}^0(A_{\ell})$ that was known for nearest-neighbor RWDE.
+We have generalized to RWDE with bounded jumps the complete characterization of $\Pa_{\Gr}^0(A_{\ell})$ that was known for nearest-neighbor RWDE.

 However, there is one nagging difficulty in the zero-drift case that must be dealt with before we may claim absolute victory over the issue of directional transience for RWDE.
 Because there are uncountably many directions, proving that the probability of transience in any given direction is zero does not automatically mean that it is impossible for the walk to be directionally transient.
-For example, however unlikely it seems, one could imagine the possibility that a walk is almost surely transient in some direction $\ell\in S^{d-1}$ and recurrent in all directions $\ell'\neq\pm\ell$, but that the direction $\ell$ of transience is random with a continuous distribution, so that for any fixed $\ell$, $\Pa_{\G}^0(A_{\ell}=0$.
+For example, however unlikely it seems, one could imagine the possibility that a walk is almost surely transient in some random direction $\ell\in S^{d-1}$ with continuous (or otherwise atom-free) distribution and recurrent in all directions $\ell'\neq\pm\ell$.
 This pathological behavior has yet to be ruled out, even for the nearest-neighbor Dirichlet case.
-To resolve this difficulty we would need to prove, at least for Dirichlet environments, a stronger version of Conjecture \ref{conj1}.
-For $\ell\in S^{d-1}$, let $A_{\ell}^0$ be the event that $\lim_{n\to\infty}X_n\cdot\ell=\infty$, but there is no neighborhood $U\in S^{d-1}$ containing $\ell$ such that for all $\ell'\in U$, $\lim_{n\to\infty}X_n\cdot\ell'=\infty$.
-Using this notation, we can restate Conjecture \ref{conj1} (which we have proven in the Dirichlet bounded jump case) very simply. \begin{conj}[Conjecture \ref{conj1}] Let $\Pa^0$ be the annealed law of an i.i.d.
+To resolve this difficulty we would need to prove, at least for Dirichlet environments, a strengthened version of Conjecture \ref{conj1} (recall that Conjecture \ref{conj1} states that for all $\ell\in S^{d-1}$, $\Pa^0A_{\ell}^0)=0$), where $A_{\ell}^0$ is the event that the walk is transient in direction $\ell$, but not in a neighborhood of directions around $\ell$). \begin{conj} Let $\Pa^0$ be the law of an i.i.d.
 RWRE on $\Z^d$.
-Then for all $\ell\in S^{d-1}$, $\Pa^0(A_{\ell}^0)=0$. \end{conj} The following strengthened version of the conjecture would rule out the pathological behavior we have described above. \begin{conj} Let $\Pa^0$ be the annealed law of an i.i.d.
-RWRE on $\Z^d$.
-Then $\Pa^0(\exists\ell:{\bf X}\in A_{\ell}^0)=0$. \end{conj}
+Then $\Pa^0\left(\bigcup_{\ell\in S^{d-1}}A_{\ell}^0\right)=0$. \end{conj}